-Do you want to start a blog this year?
+Are you looking to start a blog this year?

-Do you want to make money online but not sure if blogging is your best bet because the Internet is too competitive?
+Do you want to make money online but not sure if blogging is your best bet because there is too much competition?

-You’re right – the Internet is competitive but an upside to the global COVID pandemic is that hundreds of thousands of more people have come online the past few months.
-This means there is an audience ready to read your blog.
+You’re right – the Internet is competitive but an upside to the COVID-19 pandemic is that hundreds of thousands of people continue to come online month after month.
+This means there is an audience ready to read your content.
 2021 is the perfect year to start a blog!

 Thanks to tools like WordPress, it’s easier than ever to create a blog, too.
 You no longer need to be a software expert to know how to get a website up and running.